-Why The Arts are Essential to Public Health Research The International Arts + Mind Lab (IAM Lab) hosted its inaugural Dialog Series this spring, featuring singer/songwriter turned public health researcher Tasha Golden PhD.
-Dr. Golden’s workshop, Advancing Health Equity: Embracing the Creative Process to Evolve Health Research, demonstrated the value of using the arts as an innovative tool for communication, research and healing in […] Read More The Art of Recovering from War: Training the Next Generation of Military Physicians The military face many health risks and challenges on the battlefield, but the scars they carry are not always visible.
+Why The Arts are Essential to Public Health Research A musician-turned-scholar makes the case at the inaugural Dialog Series.
+The International Arts + Mind Lab (IAM Lab) hosted its inaugural Dialog Series this spring, featuring singer/songwriter turned public health researcher Tasha Golden PhD.
+Dr. Golden’s workshop, Advancing Health Equity: Embracing the Creative Process to Evolve Health Research, demonstrated the value of using the arts as an innovative tool for communication, research and healing in […] Read More The Art of Recovering from War Future military doctors receive training in art therapy.
+The military face many health risks and challenges on the battlefield, but the scars they carry are not always visible.
 While physical injuries are on the decline in recent years, service members are increasingly struggling with lingering psychological tolls.
 More than 500,000 veterans of the U.S. military live with post-traumatic stress disorder (PTSD) and traumatic […] Read More The Sound Resonance Project: Can We Measure the Emotions of Music?
 To witness the healing power of music, you don’t have to look any further than the spontaneous outbursts of singing by thousands of people as they watched in horror and disbelief at the flames shooting out of the Notre-Dame Cathedral on Monday.
 In these gentle voices, there is the sound of sorrow and grief in […] Read More IAM Lab Partners with Drexel University on Unique Study of Therapeutics Arts Using Virtual Reality The International Arts + Mind Lab (IAM Lab) of Johns Hopkins University recently teamed up with Drexel University’s College of Nursing and Health Professions (CNHP) on an innovative new study of the therapeutic potential of virtual reality.
 Led by Girija Kaimal, EdD, assistant professor in CNHP’s Creative Arts Therapies Department, and Susan Magsamen, executive director […] Read More IAM Lab Showcases Neuroaesthetics in Action at Milan Design Week Our work is taking root and blossoming this spring as the International Arts + Mind Lab heads to Italy to participate in the most important design event of the year, Milan Design Week.
 On April 9, we’ll open our exhibit A Space for Being at Salone del Mobile Milano.
 Developed in partnership with Google, Muuto […] Read More IAM Lab Launches Primer on Impact Thinking IAM Lab recently launched a new section of its website dedicated to Impact Thinking, our translational research approach to enhance human potential in health, wellbeing and learning through the arts.
 Impact Thinking is an eight-step model designed to build open-source knowledge and a pipeline of arts + mind research focused on solving real-world problems.
 By […] Read More Healing a City, Page by Page Author Nic Stone answers student questions about her book, “Dear Martin,” selected for the One Book Baltimore initiative.
 Want students to love reading?
 Give them a book they can relate to.
 “Kids were in it from the first chapter.
 They didn’t want to do anything else but read,” said Tiarra Leverett, a seventh- and […] Read More IAM Lab Hosts Inaugural Arts in Medicine Meeting at Johns Hopkins Image: UF Center for Arts in Medicine Healing through arts is ancient practice with innumerable applications in modern day medicine.
 Yet integration of the arts into contemporary healthcare has its challenges, requiring thoughtful cross-sector collaboration to shape and grow the field.
 With this mind, the International Arts + Mind Lab (IAM Lab) at Johns Hopkins […] Read More Building the Field of Neuroarchitecture Image: The Salk Institute Whether our homes or our workplaces, the spaces where we spend our lives affect us on nearly every level – physically, emotionally, and cognitively.
 From how we learn and grow to how we restore and relax, architects have been captivated by the complexities of the sensory experience of architectural space.
 Design […] Read More IAM Lab releases Impact Thinking Everything is aesthetic.
 The environments in which we live and work, the sounds we hear, sights we see, and smells we encounter are the pathways through which we experience the world around us.
 And aesthetics is so much more than enjoying beautiful things.
 The uniquely human response to aesthetics constantly influences our mental and emotional […] Read More More → Join the neuroaesthetics conversation.
 First Name * Last Name * Email * subscribe Thank you!
 Check your email to confirm your subscription.